harrysmar/2026-01-digital-overload-analysis/README.md

 The project primarily focused on building a robust data foundation by collecting and preprocessing multiple public datasets related to digital accessibility.
 Regional population statistics were integrated through several Jupyter notebooks to create analysis-ready datasets for future research.

-## ⚠️ Current Status
+## ⚠️ Why the Project Was Paused

-Due to concerns regarding the clarity and feasibility of the research direction, the project was paused before moving into full modeling and interpretation.
+The project was paused after the initial data preparation stage due to concerns about the clarity and long-term feasibility of the research direction.
-This repository is preserved as an archive of the initial research phase and the data preparation workflow.
+This repository is kept as an archive of the early research process and the data preprocessing workflow.